 2. A brief statement of research interests or a personal statement, approximately ½ page to one page in length

 3. Three letters of recommendation Please submit all application materials by email to Mary.Little3@va.gov.

 Telephone: (206) 764-2611.
 Questions about the application process should be directed to Mary.

 Applications are accepted on a rolling basis; however, all application materials must be received by October 1st to be considered for the following academic year, starting July 1st, in order to allow sufficient time for interview and hiring processes.

 The interview process is individualized and often depends on the distance of the candidate to Seattle and the preferences of the Program Director.
-Select candidates are invited for interviews after all application materials have been received and reviewed.
-Interviews generally take place September through December.
+Select candidates are invited for interviews after all application materials have been received and reviewed by the program directors and center investigators.
+Interviews generally take place September through December prior to the anticipated start date.
 The Fellowship Coordinator works with the candidate and the selected interviewers to design an interview schedule.
 VA funding does not allow for the reimbursement of interview-related travel expenses.
-The Program Directors will typically make admission decisions between December and January.
+The Program Directors in consultation with center investigators will typically make admission decisions between December and January.